fommil/fpmortals/manuscript/introduction.md

 A> ~~~~~~~~
 A>
 A> There is an interesting trick we can use when we want to ignore the A> type constructor.
-Let's define a type alias to be equal to its A> parameter:
+Recall that type aliases don't define any new types, A> they just use substitution so we can create convenient names.
+Let's A> define a type alias to be equal to its parameter:
 A>
 A> {lang="text"}
 A> ~~~~~~~~
 A> type Id[T] = T
 A> ~~~~~~~~
 A>
-A> Type aliases don't define a new types, they just use substitution to A> let us have convenient syntax.
-Before proceeding, convince yourself A> that `Id[Int]` is the same thing as `Int`, by substituting `Int` into A> `T`.
-But `Id` is a valid type constructor, so we can use `Id` in an A> implementation of `Foo`:
+A> Before proceeding, convince yourself that `Id[Int]` is the same thing A> as `Int`, by substituting `Int` into `T`.
+But `Id` is a valid type A> constructor, so we can use `Id` in an implementation of `Foo`:
 A>
 A> {lang="text"}
 A> ~~~~~~~~